janwilmake/x-cli/README.md

 ## Stay in flow.
 Post to X without leaving your editor.

-XYMake CLI is the developer's companion for sharing your work on X directly from your terminal.
-No more context switching, no more distractions—just seamless integration between your code and your audience.

-XYMake CLI uses `git remote get-url origin` to check which repo you are talking about to create coherent threads based on your repository.

-### ⚡ The X distraction eliminator

-The average developer loses hours to social media distractions daily.
-XYMake CLI gives you the power to engage with your audience without falling into the attention trap.

-Examples:

 ```bash
 # Post linked to the repo in cwd
 $ xy hello, world!